Calibration of a Hybrid Local-Stochastic Volatility Stochastic Rates Model with a Control Variate Particle Method: Monte Carlo QE-scheme

 \section{Monte Carlo QE-scheme}

-The \emph{Quadratic-Exponential (QE)} scheme \cite{Andersen2008} uses moment-matching techniques and can significantly reduce the Monte Carlo discretisation error.
+The \emph{Quadratic-Exponential (QE)} scheme \cite{Andersen2008} that is used to discretise the square-root process, employs moment-matching techniques and can significantly reduce the Monte Carlo discretisation error.
 While the full truncation Euler scheme and the QE scheme have shown to perform well in our tests, we experienced a faster convergence in time for the QE scheme when the Feller condition is broken.
 Hence, we choose the QE scheme for the variance process and the full truncation Euler for both stochastic rates, as the computational cost will be smaller.
 We briefly write a generalised QE scheme based on the original scheme from \cite{Andersen2008} to incorporate a leverage function and stochastic rates in the discretisation.

 We follow our time interpolation rule for the calibration of $\alpha$ and interpolate forward-flat in time.
 We assume for simplicity that each Monte Carlo time step belongs to the $\alpha$ time grid.
 We can write